-It's time to try something different this summer...
+It's time to experience something different this summer...

 Explore Rome along Hadrian’s Wall